 Anchorage, Alaska – The Alaska Federation of Natives (AFN) is pleased to announce the selection of the keynote speaker for its 2018 Convention, which will take place October 18-20 at the Dena’ina Center in Anchorage, Alaska.

-Commissioner Valerie Nurr’araaluk Davidson of the Alaska Department of Health & Social Services (DHSS) will address the thousands of delegates and attendees at the convention on Thursday, October 18, 2018.
+Lt.
+Governor Valerie Nurr’araaluk Davidson will address the thousands of delegates and attendees at the convention on Thursday, October 18, 2018.

 “We are honored to welcome such an accomplished and forward-thinking Alaska Native leader to set the tone for our annual convention,” said AFN President Julie Kitka.
 “Commissioner Davidson’s work and contributions are themselves great examples of the kind of innovative thinking that inspired this year’s convention theme—Innovation in the Past, Present and Future—and we all look forward to her insights.”